otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 ## 11. Bringing LINQ back in

-Now that you're building lists of your own objects, everything you learned about LINQ last week applies directly to them.
+Now that you're building lists of your own objects, everything you learned about LINQ last module applies directly to them.

 ### Task 5: Product Average Price